anshi78/MetaFlow/README.md

 ## ✨ Overview

-**AgentBuilder** is a full-stack SaaS platform that empowers users to create, configure, and deploy custom AI agents through an intuitive visual drag-and-drop workflow editor.
+**MetaFlow** is a full-stack SaaS platform that empowers users to create, configure, and deploy custom AI agents through an intuitive visual drag-and-drop workflow editor.
 Built on top of **Google Gemini AI**, it enables anyone — from developers to non-technical users — to build sophisticated AI-powered chatbots and task automators without writing code.

 Think of it as a **Zapier meets ChatGPT builder** — visually wire up logic flows with AI reasoning, conditional branching, API integrations, and human-in-the-loop approvals, then deploy your agent with a single click.